 This all makes good business sense for EFTA.
 By focusing on a major unserved market, we also access an exceptional growth opportunity for our company.
 We firmly believe that good business goes hand in hand with economic development.

 Benefits to Tanzania

 EFTA’s business model can have a transformative impact on Tanzania’s economy as a whole and drive inclusive growth.
-Many of EFTA’s customers would not be able to borrow as much as they need from the banks as they do not have enough recognised collateral, and many others would not qualify for bank lending at all.
+Many of EFTA’s customers would not be able to borrow as much as they need from the banks as they do not have enough recognized collateral, and many others would not qualify for bank lending at all.

 EFTA’s business model

 EFTA’s systems are designed to prevent fraud by customers, suppliers or employees.
-All investments are reviewed by EFTA’s Credit Committee to ensure quality and compliance to company policy.
+All investments are reviewed by EFTA’s Credit Committee to ensure quality and compliance with company policy.
 After approval, EFTA pays the supplier directly to ensure a clear link between asset purchase and delivery to the customer.
 New suppliers are vetted thoroughly and are also approved by EFTA’s Credit Committee.
 Once activated, customers are encouraged to make repayments directly into EFTA’s local bank account, so that cash does not go through local offices.
 Customers are given repayment receipts, as well as regular account statements, so they can check all of their repayments have been recorded.

 Is this the same as microfinance?